Graham Rossini named ASU athletics director

 Sun Devil Athletics features 26 intercollegiate varsity sports and more than 650 student-athletes.
 In addition to Rossini at the helm, two more experienced professionals will help advance ASU through sports and create the financial support necessary to consistently compete at the Power 5 level.
 The new athletics leadership team also includes:

-• Deputy Athletic Director Lisa Young, who most recently served as vice president for enterprise development with ASU, leading universitywide partnerships including Starbucks and adidas.
+• Deputy Athletics Director Lisa Young, who most recently served as vice president for enterprise development with ASU, leading universitywide partnerships including Starbucks and adidas.
 Young has more than 15 years of deep corporate experience and will help build a results-driven culture within Sun Devil Athletics.
 Prior to joining ASU in 2018, Young served in leadership positions with multinational companies including Republic Services, Henkel and Honeywell.
 She holds a bachelor’s degree in supply chain management from ASU and an MBA from the University of Arizona.

-• Executive Associate Athletic Director Scott Nelson, who also will be managing director of the Sun Devil Club, the primary fundraising arm for Sun Devil Athletics.
+• Executive Associate Athletics Director Scott Nelson, who also will be managing director of the Sun Devil Club, the primary fundraising arm for Sun Devil Athletics.
 Nelson advanced through collegiate sports in various roles at UCLA, Oregon State and ASU.
 He is an experienced sports administrator who will assist in launching and leading an aggressive Sun Devil Athletics development campaign.

 “Athletics is the best way to advance the institution and to engage with the community,” said ASU President Michael Crow.
 “We need a leader and a leadership team that will build a progressive, high-performing sports program and consistently compete at the highest level.”